defold/defold/CONTRIBUTING.md

 ### Create one Solution per Problem
-It may be tempting to try and come up with a clever Solution that solve many Problems all at once.
+It may be tempting to try and come up with a clever Solution to solve many Problems at once.
 What usually happens is that these kinds of Solutions end up a lot more complex than Solutions that focus on solving a single Problem.
 It will also make it easier to reason about and review a change if it provides a Solution to a single Problem.
 Not to mention if the code needs to be refactored in the future!

 Best practice: *"A solution should solve a single problem"*